-If you specify the open keyword at the beginning of the member definition, the member is open member.
-You can invoke the open member at anywhere in the program.
+If you specify the open keyword to a member definition, the member is open member.
+You can invoke the member at anywhere in the program.

-If you specify the closed keyword at the beginning of the member definition, the member is closed member.
-You can invoke the closed member only at the class definition which the member has been defined.
+If you specify the closed keyword to a member definition, the member is closed member.
+You can invoke the member only within the class definition which the member has been defined.

 A field is always closed.
 Therefore, an access modifier is unnecessary.

 Other members do not have default access level.
 Therefore, you have to specify an access modifier at the beginning of the fitter, setter, getter, and method definition.

 A class is always open.
 Therefore, an access modifier is unnecessary.

 Access control of the Rice is carried out at the class level.
 Namely, the definition of the class A can access the closed members of all instances of class A.